 - Weekend Food For Kids

 Are you or your organization interested in collaborating with Eden Prairie social service providers and nonprofits to create a stronger community?
-Join us as we learn from one another, explore the needs and gaps in services in Eden Prairie, and discuss how we can leverage resources and develop collective solutions.
-The group is composed of a cross-section of the community representing parents, local nonprofits, Eden Prairie Schools, government entities, churches, and other individuals who are interested in creating a vibrant and responsive community.
+Join us as we learn from one another, explore gaps in services in Eden Prairie, and leverage resources to develop collective solutions.
+The group is composed of a cross-section of the community representing residents, local nonprofits, Eden Prairie Schools, government entities, churches, and other individuals who are interested in creating a vibrant and responsive community.

 CEIC Vision Statement: A vibrant community where diversity is celebrated and all feel welcomed, respected, connected, and engaged.